 A three-week elective cataract rotation in Chandigarh, India is offered to second-year trainees.
 Residents typically perform 50 phaco procedures in a state-of-the-art surgi-center during this rotation.

-Resident Grace Wu, MD (far right) joins some of the Grewal Eye Institute staff in Chandigarg, India.
+Residents with the Grewal Eye Institute staff in Chandigarg, India.

 Residents participate in a Friday morning didactic session.